-Confirmed participants include artist Sophia Al-Maria, artist and educator Heather Barnett, swarm robotics engineer Sabine Hauert, science historian and writer Daisy Hildyard, neuroscientist Leah Kelly, science sociologist Hannah Landecker, composer and sound artist Annea Lockwood, anthropologist Anna Lowenhaupt Tsing, anthropologist Germain Meulemans, biological systems scientist and network architect Phoebe Tickell and artist Jenna Sutela and more.
+Participants include artist and educator Heather Barnett, site-specific practitioners Gruff Theatre, swarm robotics engineer Sabine Hauert, science historian and writer Daisy Hildyard, neuroscientist Leah Kelly, science sociologist Hannah Landecker, anthropologist Anna Lowenhaupt Tsing, anthropologist Germain Meulemans, biological systems scientist and network architect Phoebe Tickell and artist Anaïs Tondeur plus film and sound works by artists Sophia Al-Maria and Jenna Sutela and composer Annea Lockwood.
 Part 2: We have never been one is presented in collaboration with the London Contemporary Music Festival and the University of Westminster.
-A full programme is coming soon.

-Thinking through the natural sciences, anthropology, environmental humanities and art, participants will address questions such as:
+Thinking through the natural sciences, anthropology, environmental humanities and art, participants address questions such as:

-- Given an organism’s dependence on symbiotic relationships with other organisms (from gut bacterias to companion species), can we really think of ourselves as individuals?
+- Given an organism’s dependence on symbiotic relationships with other organisms (from gut bacteria to companion species), can we really think of ourselves as individuals?

-- Conversely, what new ecological insights can be gained from thinking of the planet as an organism in itself?
+- What new ecological insights can be gained from thinking of the planet as an organism in itself?